MMA asks caretakers to ensure fair, free election

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The leaders of Muttahida Majlis-e-Amal (MMA) on Saturday asked the caretaker governments in Center and provinces to play their due role to ensure fair and free elections while removing an impression being created about pre-poll rigging.
+RAWALPINDI: The leaders of the Muttahida Majlis-e-Amal (MMA) on Saturday asked the caretaker governments in Centre and provinces to play their due role to ensure fair and free elections while removing an impression being created about pre-poll rigging.

-Addressing a public meeting here at Liaquat Bagh, the top leadership of the alliance of five religious parties maintained that fair and free elections without delay on July 25 were left as the only option to bring the country out of crisis.
+Addressing a public meeting here at the Liaquat Bagh, the top leadership of the alliance of five religious parties maintained that fair and free elections without delay on July 25 was the only option to bring the country out of crisis.

 “There is an atmosphere of fear and anarchy in the country following suicide attacks in Mastung, Peshawar and Bannu, but we will not allow delay in elections,” Sirajul Haq said.